sage-suzuki/sage-suzuki.github.io/essays/design-pattern.md

 In conclusion, design patterns are the strategic plays in the chess game of software development, enabling developers to plan, adapt, and conquer challenges.
 They are not just coding techniques; they are the moves of adept players shaping the narrative of a digital battle.
 As I continue my coding journey, design patterns remain my toolbox for strategic brilliance, enabling maneuvers that elevate my code into the realm of mastery.

-Subtitle 6: In Summation - Design Patterns: Strategic Brilliance in Code
+## Design Patterns: Strategic Brilliance in Code

 In summation, design patterns are the strategic plays in the chess game of software development, allowing developers to plan, adapt, and conquer challenges with finesse.
 They are not just coding techniques; they are the carefully crafted moves of adept players, shaping the narrative of a digital battle.
 As I continue to play my coding chess matches, design patterns remain my arsenal of strategic brilliance, enabling me to execute maneuvers that elevate my code into the realm of strategic mastery.